dattranclouds/dattranclouds.github.io/_posts/2023-12-16-azuread-authentication-signin.md

 or download and extract the repository .zip file.

-> :warning: To avoid file path length limitations on Windows, clone the repository into a directory near the root of your hard drive.
+> **Warning:** To avoid file path length limitations on Windows, clone the repository into a directory near the root of your hard drive.

 ## Register the sample application with your Azure Active Directory tenant
 There are two ways to register application, you can: